danielsaidi/DeckKit/README.md

 The `DeckView` takes an optional `DeckViewConfiguration` parameter that can be used to configure the view in various ways.
 You can for instance use it to control the visual direction, the number of visible items, the drag threshold before sending an item to the back of the stack etc. You can also provide additional actions that should be triggered when a card is dragged to the leading, trailing, top and bottom edges.

-DeckKit has many options for managing state, additional views etc. Check the [online documentation][Documentation] and [getting-started guide][Getting-Started] for more information.
+For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started].

 ## Documentation

 The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-The online documentation is currently iOS-specific.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.